mathesar-foundation/mathesar-wiki/product/roadmap.md

 - [Inventory: Data Exploration exploratory document](/design/exploration/inventory-data-exploration)
 - [Inventory Use Case report/conclusions](/design/reports/inventory-use-case)

-The roadmap below reflects the features needed to create a good user experience for this use case.
+The roadmap below reflects the features needed to create a good user experience for this use case, while following our general [product principles](/product).

-# General Principles
-These principles are not directly applicable to the use case above, but are being followed to ensure that our architecture works for our eventual vision.

-- Mathesar should be able to work with existing databases without altering data, even if not all features are available.
-- Mathesar should support other frontend clients (all actions should be available via API)
-- Mathesar's frontend should have a really intuitive and delightful user interface

 # Roadmap